neuronsimulator/nrn/docs/README.md

 ```

 Also, make sure to have `Doxygen` installed and the dependencies listed in [conda_environment.yml](conda_environment.yml)
-(note that this file is tailored to the ReadTheDocs setup, but lists all desired requirements).
+Note that this file is tailored to the ReadTheDocs setup, but lists all desired requirements.

 With all dependencies installed, configure project with CMake as described in [README](../README.md).

 e.g. in your CMake build folder: